 The side effects of having chemotherapy in this way are generally the same as having it intravenously.
 There is a slightly increased risk of stomach irritation when you have this treatment for cancer in the liver.
 This is because some of the drug may get into the blood supply to your stomach.
 Your doctor may give you some tablets to help protect your stomach.

 For most cancers, it is not necessary to inject chemotherapy drugs into the fluid around the spine and brain.
 But it is an important part of the treatment for some types of leukaemia and lymphoma as well as some types of brain tumour.
 To have chemotherapy in this way, you have an injection into your spine in your lower back.
 It is similar to having a lumbar puncture.

 Intracavitary chemotherapy means injecting chemotherapy through a tube (catheter), directly into a body cavity.
 It gives a very high dose of chemotherapy to the tumour, but only a very low dose to the rest of the body.
 You may have intracavity chemotherapy for

 - The abdominal cavity – intraperitoneal

 - The chest cavity – intrapleural

-Chemotherapy can be given directly into the space between the two layers of skin like tissue that cover the lungs (the pleura).
+You can have chemotherapy injected directly into the space between 2 two layers of skin like tissue covering the lungs (the pleura).
 This is called intrapleural chemotherapy.
-It is sometimes used to treat lung cancer or breast cancer that has spread to the lining of the lung.
+Doctors sometimes use it to treat lung cancer or breast cancer that has spread to the lining of the lung.

-If you have chemotherapy injected directly into your tumour, this is called intralesional or intratumoural chemotherapy.
-This method is used with a rare type of cancer called Kaposi's sarcoma, but is still very experimental and not widely used.
+Chemotherapy injected directly into your tumour is called intralesional or intratumoural chemotherapy.
+Doctors may suggest this for a rare type of cancer called Kaposi's sarcoma.
+But is still very experimental and not widely used.
 Research is going on into using this type of chemotherapy for head and neck cancers and some other cancers.

 Question about cancer?
 Contact our information nurse team